• Home

 Make Someone’s Day!
 A Surprise in the Mail

-June 17, 2011 by Sherri 1 Comment
+June 17, 2011 By Sherri

 The other day the doorbell rang and it was the UPS guy!
 I was surprised to see him, because I hadn’t ordered anything.
 It wasn’t my birthday and it wasn’t Christmas.
 So, what in the world could it be?